mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 * can inspect elements inside VS Code
 * Help ...
 Toggle Developer Tools to open Chrome devtools

+## Documentation

+* hover over a function or method call to get documentation on it, if available

 ## Editor Tabs